-Earnings season has already had a handful of blowups as Netflix (NFLX) fell $35 on earnings, and PayPal (PYPL) and ServiceNow (NOW) both lost more than 4% following disappointing results.
-While I really like the potential of these stocks to bounce back, particularly ServiceNow stock (more on that one later), my experience tells me that I should would wait at least three days before buying these stocks.
+Earnings season has already had a handful of blowups as Netflix (NFLX) fell $160 on earnings, and tech leader Amazon (AMZN) dropped 14% following disappointing results.
+While I really like the potential of these stocks to bounce back, my experience tells me that I should would wait at least three days before buying these stocks.
 I call it The Three-Day Rule.

 I began my career on the floor of the Chicago Board of Options Exchange in 1999 straight out of college.
 For a year, I stood next to two options trading legends, soaking up all of their wisdom as their clerk.
 That year, the market ripped higher as virtually every dot-com stock exploded higher day after day.
 I learned a great deal during that bull run.

 Here is a picture of a younger me (with more hair) in my trading pit on the CBOE.

 Soon after I became a trader myself, and the Nasdaq fell apart.
 The dot-com bubble burst, and valuations were reset for virtually the entire market.
 I learned even more during those bearish years than during the bull market years!

 The old trading rule that was hammered into my brain by my two trading legend mentors was this:

 If a stock takes a big fall, whether it’s on earnings or some other news event, you MUST wait at least three trading days before even thinking about putting on a bullish position.

 The rationale behind The Three-Day Rule is that if a large hedge fund or institution owns millions of shares of a stock, it won’t be able to sell out of its entire position in a day or two without causing the stock to fall.